-Grid Method
+Grid method

 Experienced learners will adopt the grid method.
 Grids should be proportional and children should be allowed to choose how to partition each number, not just into tens and ones.
-Children will start by multiplying a two digit by a one digit numbers.
+Children will start by multiplying a two-digit by a one-digit number.